We are perfectly glad to try to put ourselves out of work. Help us help you by preventing and preparing for emergencies:

 - Take action to prevent a fire in your home.

-- The leading cause of home fires and of fire-related injuries is cooking, especially when cooking is left unattended (source, further information).
+- The leading cause of home fires and of fire-related injuries is cooking, especially when cooking is left unattended (source).

 - The leading cause of fatal home fires is smoking materials discarded carelessly (source).
-More than one-third of the people killed in such fires are not the smokers whose cigarettes started the fire, but their children (source, further information).
+More than one-third of the people killed in such fires are not the smokers whose cigarettes started the fire, but their children (source).

 - The second-leading cause of home fires, fire injuries and fire deaths is heating equipment.